Orbitofrontal cortex: Function

 Specific functions have been ascribed to subregions of the OFC.
-The lateral OFC has been proposed to reflect potential choice value, enabling fictive(counterfactual) prediction errors to potentially mediate switching choices during reversal, extinction and devaluation.
+The lateral OFC has been proposed to reflect potential choice value, enabling fictive (counterfactual) prediction errors to potentially mediate switching choices during reversal, extinction and devaluation.
 Optogenetic activation of the lOFC enhances goal directed over habitual behavior, possibly reflecting increased sensitivity to potential choices and therefore increased switching.
 The mOFC, on the other hand, has been proposed to reflect relative subjective value.
 In rodents, a similar function has been ascribed to the mOFC, encoding action value in a graded fashion, while the lOFC has been proposed to encode specific sensory features of outcomes.
 The lOFC has also been proposed to encode stimulus outcome associations, which are then compared by value in the mOFC.
 Meta analysis of neuroimaging studies in humans reveals that a medial-lateral valence gradient exists, with the medial OFC responding most often to reward, and the lateral OFC responding most often to punishment.
-A posterior-anterior abstractness gradient was also found, with the posterior OFC responding to more simple reward, and the anterior OFC responding more to abstract rewards.
-Similar results were reported in a meta analysis of studies on primary versus secondary rewards.
+A posterior-anterior abstractness gradient was also found, with the posterior OFC responding to more simple rewards, and the anterior OFC responding more to abstract rewards.
+Similar results were reported in a meta-analysis of studies on primary versus secondary rewards.

 The OFC and basolateral amygdala (BLA) are highly interconnected, and their connectivity is necessary for devaluation tasks.
-Damage to either the BLA or the OFC before, but only the OFC after devaluation impairs performance.
+Damage to either the BLA or the OFC before, but only the OFC after devaluation, impairs performance.
 While the BLA only responds to cues predicting salient outcomes in a graded fashion in accordance with value, the OFC responds to both value and the specific sensory attributes of cue-outcome associations.
 While OFC neurons that, early in learning, respond to outcome receipt normally transfer their response to the onset of cues that predict the outcome, damage to the BLA impairs this form of learning.

-The posterior orbitofrontal cortex (pOFC) is connected to the amygdala via multiple paths, that are capable of both upregulating and downregulating autonomic nervous system activity.
+The posterior orbitofrontal cortex (pOFC) is connected to the amygdala via multiple paths that are capable of both upregulating and downregulating autonomic nervous system activity.
 Tentative evidence suggests that the neuromodulator dopamine plays a role in mediating the balance between the inhibitory and excitatory pathways, with a high dopamine state driving autonomic activity.

-It has been suggested that the medial OFC is involved in making stimulus-reward associations and with the reinforcement of behavior, while the lateral OFC is involved in stimulus-outcome associations and the evaluation and possibly reversal of behavior.
+It has been suggested that the medial OFC is involved in making stimulus-reward associations and the reinforcement of behavior, while the lateral OFC is involved in stimulus-outcome associations and the evaluation and possibly reversal of behavior.
 Activity in the lateral OFC is found, for example, when subjects encode new expectations about punishment and social reprisal.

 The mid-anterior OFC has been found to consistently track subjective pleasure in neuroimaging studies.
 A hedonic hotspot has been discovered in the anterior OFC, which is capable of enhancing liking response to sucrose.
 The OFC is also capable of biasing the affective responses induced by α-amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid (AMPA) antagonism in the nucleus accumbens towards appetitive responses.

 The OFC is capable of modulating aggressive behavior via projections to interneurons in the amygdala that inhibit glutaminergic projections to the ventromedial hypothalamus.